juice-shop/pwning-juice-shop/part2/roll-your-own-security.md

 * You also might want to ready the security policy or any bug bounty program that is in place

+### Submit 10 or more customer feedbacks within 10 seconds

+The _Contact Us_ form for customer feedback contains a CAPTCHA to protect it from being abused through scripting.
+This challenge is about beating this automation protection.

+> A completely automated public Turing test to tell computers and humans
+> apart, or CAPTCHA, is a program that allows you to distinguish between
+> humans and computers.
+First widely used by Alta Vista to prevent
+> automated search submissions, CAPTCHAs are particularly effective in
+> stopping any kind of automated abuse, including brute-force attacks.
+> They work by presenting some test that is easy for humans to pass but
+> difficult for computers to pass; therefore, they can conclude with
+> some certainty whether there is a human on the other end.
+>
+> For a CAPTCHA to be effective, humans must be able to answer the test
+> correctly as close to 100 percent of the time as possible.
+Computers
+> must fail as close to 100 percent of the time as possible.[^5]

+#### Hints

+* You could prepare 10 browser tabs, solving every CAPTCHA and filling out the each feedback form.
+Then you'd need to very quickly switch through the tabs and submit the forms in under 10 seconds total.
+* Should the Juice Shop ever decide to change the challenge into _"Submit 100 or more customer feedbacks within 60 seconds"_ or worse, you'd probably have a hard time keeping up with any tab-switching approach.
+* Investigate closely how the CAPTCHA mechanism works and try to find either a bypass or some automated way of solving it dynamically.
+* Wrap this into a script (in whatever programming language you prefer) that repeats this 10 times.

 ### Find the hidden easter egg

 > An Easter egg is an intentional inside joke, hidden message, or